scimma/security-scripts/information_tools/README.txt

-uses a virtual environment
+To use these tools you must

-cd this directory
+1) cd to this directory
-made with python3 -m venv ./
-source ./bin/activate
+2) $ source setup.sh